emalyvatne/emalyvatne.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!!
 My name is Emaly Vatne and I am a PhD Candidate (all-but-dissertation) in kinesiology and statistical data analysis at Ohio State.
 I currently serve as the Applied Sport Scientist with Racing Louisville FC in the NWSL.
 I previously worked for the Ohio State Department of Athletics and Human Performance Collaborative in sport and performance science.
 Before all of this, I played 5 seasons on the Ohio State varsity women's soccer team.

 I started this site to track my progress and projects over the next few years and to share what I learn along the way.
-Go bucks!!!
+I hope something I share is helpful for you!!! :)